 If you have a PayPal account and find yourself struggling with their plans, fees, TOS, different account types etc then the following points are must read for you.
 Do check out the money-saving tip in bold.

-- There are three types of accounts in PayPal.
-Personal, Premier and Business.
-Personal vs Premier vs Business
+- There are two types of accounts in PayPal.
+Personal and Business.

 - A single person can only have two accounts with PayPal.
-One Personal Account and other Premier or Business Account.
+One Personal Account and/or a Business Account.
 Each account should have a unique email address, bank account and credit card associated with it.

 - Receiving funds from a PayPal account:

 - To your personal PayPal account is free.

 - To your business PayPal account involves fees.

 - You can also receive funds from a credit/debit card.